basimhennawi/blog/ckvs1y6fe027wcms19ao028k5.md

 ### Let's check out few examples!

-Remember, in order to make the most out of it, it is suggested to divide the code into smaller functions, provide meaningful function names, parameters, and docstrings.
+Remember, in order to make the most out of it, it is suggested to divide the code into smaller functions, provide meaningful function names and parameters.

 According to GitHub, it understands dozens of languages but it does especially well for Python, JavaScript, TypeScript, Ruby, Java, and Go.

-Now let's have some fun here with a blank **Javascript** file and play around with it, as follow:
+Now let's have some fun here with a blank Javascript file and play around with it, as follow:

-Let's start with some straight forward functions like `logMessage`, `addTwoNumbers` and `calcDiffBetweenDates` and see what we get.
+Let's start with some straight-forward "pure" functions like `logMessage`, `addTwoNumbers` and `calcDiffBetweenDates` and see what we get.

 ![log.gif](https://cdn.hashnode.com/res/hashnode/image/upload/v1636375831921/F1m-DZIkG.gif)